brainworxx/kreXX-TYPO3-Extension/Documentation/TipsTricks/AjaxCli/Index.rst

 CLI
 ^^^
 CLI detection is somewhat similar.
 When using a shell, a kreXX output will be most useless.
-You do not want to use HTML code in your shell.
-Unless you specify the output destination to a file, kreXX will be disabled for CLI calls.
-The only thing that might be actually be displayed are the messages from the kreXX-bootstrap phase, telling the user about install problems.
+You do not want to see HTML code in your shell.
+Unless you change the output destination to a file, kreXX will be disabled for CLI calls.
+The only thing that might be actually be displayed are the messages from the kreXX bootstrap phase, informing you about install problems.

 Debugging Both